mvcds/my-library/maths/probability-theory/Causality.md

 ---

-Causality is an [[Abstraction]] that indicates how the world progresses
+Causality is an [[carreer/development/programming/Abstraction|Abstraction]] that indicates how the world progresses